adael/sublimetext-mysql-syntax/readme.md

 Package created from base SQL package to improve syntax for MySQL especifically.

+It's my humble attempt for giving some coloring to stored procedures.

 ## Install

 Install this plugin and open any .sql file, choose